wavenumber-eng/cameraEdgeDetection/README.md

 This tool is a lightweight demonstration of browser-based computer vision capabilities and showcases the potential of WebAssembly-powered libraries like OpenCV.js.

+#### **How to Use**
+You can test the app directly on its website: [Camera Edge Detection Web App](https://sj-silva.github.io/cameraEdgeDetection/).
+Make sure to **allow camera access** when prompted, as the app requires permission to access your webcam for real-time video processing.

 ---

 #### **Example Case**